 Sometimes the simplest things help, so exit/quit the browser, and hopefully on restart the issue will be gone.

-If you’ve kept your computer or mobile device on for a long time, restarting the device may help as well.
+If you’ve kept your computer on for a long time, restarting the device may help as well.

 Make sure the browser is up to date